-In a Changemakers Alliance conversation, we talked with Ellie Krug, columnist and adviser to Minnesota Women’s Press, about her journey, her fears, her authenticity, her idealism, her vulnerability, and her interactions with others about who she is.
+In a Changemakers Alliance conversation in May 2022, we talked with Ellie Krug, columnist and adviser to Minnesota Women’s Press, about her journey, her fears, her authenticity, her idealism, her vulnerability, and her interactions with others about who she is.
 Find the video version of this conversation at our LGBTQ-focus page.
-Thanks to underwriter Rainbow Health for supporting this conversation and “Let’s Talk About Queer Health,” scheduled for June 22.
+Thanks to underwriter Rainbow Health for supporting this conversation and “Let’s Talk About Queer Health.”

 I am hopelessly idealistic.
 I am a student of Dr. King and of Bobby Kennedy.
 Both of them were murdered in 1968 — I was 11 years old at the time.
 I had started reading the newspaper when I was seven, and just like with a billion other people in this world, their words sank into me.
 I grew up in a blue collar transitioning to middle-income family.
 There were no idealists in my family; my parents weren’t volunteers, they didn’t get involved with the community.
 But for some reason, Dr. King’s and Bobby Kennedy’s words and examples just hit their mark with me.
 By the time I was 12 years old, I knew I was going to be a lawyer, because Bobby Kennedy was a lawyer and I was going to be a lawyer to help change the world, because that is what idealists do — work to have positive change in the world.